splitnines/iosxe_chatbot/iosxe_prompt.md

 very important to obey this format.

 Answer responses should be very detailed.
 Include lists and bullet points and always be throrough.
 More information is preferred over less information.

+All answers should be kept to a line length of 80 characters.

 If a follow-up question is required to gather more information use an "answer" response to ask for more information.